Highlights of Cornwall in Comfort

 Itinerary

-After checking into your centrally located B&B, why not try one of the local pubs for some traditional food and beer, which will give you sustenance for your first day of walking tomorrow?
-Or it is also possible to eat at one of Rick Stein’s four acclaimed restaurants, The Seafood Restaurant, St Petroc's Bistro, Rick Stein’s Café or Steins Fish & Chips.
-Gourmet heaven!
+After settling into your centrally located B&B, why not explore one of the local pubs for a hearty meal and a pint of local beer to prepare you for your walk tomorrow?
+If you’re in the mood for something special, you can dine at one of Rick Stein’s renowned restaurants—The Seafood Restaurant, St Petroc’s Bistro, Rick Stein’s Café, or Stein’s Fish & Chips—perfect for food lovers!

 You will be staying in one of their 16 rooms at their flagship seafood restaurant and you will enjoy picturesque views over the harbour and camel estuary.
 You will find complimentary Molton Brown toiletries, bathrooms, complimentary tea and coffee making facilities, a mini bar and hair dryer in your room, there is also a laundry and dry-cleaning service.